maladon/docs/tutorials/esp8266-tutorial/README.md

 ## Software Setup

-To complete this guide, you will need to set up the Arduino IDE as well as the board support for the ESP8266.
+To complete this tutorial, you will need to set up the Arduino IDE as well as the board support for the ESP8266.

 New to Arduino?
-Below are a few links to get an understanding of Arduino since this guide does not cover every concept of the Arduino IDE and hardware (in this case, the SparkFun ESP8266 Thing Dev Board).
+Below are a few links to get an understanding of Arduino since this tutorial does not cover every concept of the Arduino IDE and hardware (in this case, the SparkFun ESP8266 Thing Dev Board).
 Note that Arduino supports a number of hardware platforms, not just Arduino-branded boards themselves, like the ESP8266 Thing Dev Board.

 * [SparkFun ESP8266 Thing Dev Board](https://www.sparkfun.com/products/13711)